Aliases for OR8D2 Gene

 GeneCards Summary for OR8D2 Gene

-OR8D2 (Olfactory Receptor, Family 8, Subfamily D, Member 2 (Gene/Pseudogene)) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Olfactory Signaling Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and odorant binding.
-An important paralog of this gene is OR8B8.
+OR8D2 (Olfactory Receptor Family 8 Subfamily D Member 2) is a Protein Coding gene.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and odorant binding.
+An important paralog of this gene is OR8D1.

 Odorant receptor (Potential).
 May be involved in taste perception.